charnameRed/avpartialspoof/README.md

 ## License

-Code is released under the MIT license.
+Code is released under the GNU GENERAL PUBLIC LICENSE.